This tutorial outlines how to generate your own keys and certificates for your system.

 Because this is a self-signed certificate the

 subject_key is automatically identical.

 Subject name / Issuer name

-Each certificate is identified with a subject name (the party that is being signed) and an issuer name (the party doing the signing).
-In the case of a self-signed certificate only the issuer name is used.
+Each certificate is identified with a subject name (the identity that is being signed) and an issuer name (the party doing the signing).
+For self-signed certificates, only the issuer name is used.

-Note: If you want to use a space in one of the names you have to either escape it (
+Note: If you want to use a space in one of the names you have to either nullify it (

 issuer_name=CN=my\ server) or contain the entire argument in quotes (

 Note: Commas inside names need to be nullified with a backslash as well.
 You need to protect the backslash from your shell, for example,

 The supported items in a